hashicorp/go-set/README.md

 # Set

 The `go-set` package includes `Set` for types that satisfy the `comparable` constraint.
+Uniqueness of a set elements is guaranteed via shallow comparison (result of == operator).

-Note that complex structs (i.e. is a pointer or contains pointer fields) will not be "comparable" in the sense of deep equality, but rather in the sense of pointer addresses.
+Note: if pointers or structs with pointer fields are stored in the `Set`, they will be compared in the sense of pointer addresses, not in the sense of referenced values.
-The `Set` type should be used with builtin types like `string`, `int`, or simple struct types with no pointers.
+Due to this fact the `Set` type is recommended to be used with builtin types like `string`, `int`, or simple struct types with no pointers. `Set` usage with pointers or structs with pointer is also possible if shallow equality is acceptable.

 # HashSet